 We use tried and tested suppliers for our raw materials, mostly UK based, who are, like us, members of accredited trade bodies.
-The Edinburgh Assay Office hallmarks our larger pieces using a hallmark they have designed especially for us.
+The Edinburgh Assay Office does all of our hallmarking.
 We also love collaborating with other artisan studios.
 For example, the glass we use in our Midnight and Dusk Pearl Heart Collections is made in Venice and shot through with silver and gold.
-It comes from a family of traditional glassblowers in Venice whom we visit whenever we can.
+It comes from a family of traditional glassblowers in Murano whom we visit whenever we can.
 If we see something beautiful and technically skilled and can incorporate it into our work, we will.
 It’s important to us that these skilled craftspeople survive.

 What is your most treasured piece of jewellery?

 It is a ring that my daughter now wears.
 It’s not particularly beautiful or especially well made.
 It’s not from a desirable or famous brand.
 It’s not particularly on trend but for my daughter and me it is our most precious piece because it belonged to my other grandmother - Agnes - who died before my daughter was born.
 Not many photographs of her exist.
 She wasn’t wealthy and the ring would not have cost much.
 The story of how she came by the ring has been forgotten but for my daughter, who studied history, the ring is a link with the past – her past, a very personal and precious symbol of life, love and continuity.
 In a funny way, it is why we do what we do at Lily Blanche.